dlekdlsll/dlekdlsll/README.md

 - 👋 Hi, I’m @dlekdlsll.
-- 👀 I’m interested in Data science and NLP.
+- 👀 I’m interested in Data science and NLP and Computer Vision.
 - 🌱 I’m currently learning Web Crawling and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...